 A: The shortcuts are visible only to the original installer.
 Other administrator-level users, logged on to the Windows PC, can make their own shortcuts to Workbench, etc., or simply navigate to the installation folders to start Workbench.
-The result is that the user gets their own unique Workbench niagara\user\home (C: \Windows\users\userName\Niagara 4.0, a separate location from that of the user who installed the framework.
+The result is that the user gets their own unique Workbench niagara_user_home (C: \Windows\users\userName\Niagara 4.x, a separate location from that of the user who installed the framework.

-Different Windows logons have different niagara\user\homes, which is by design, it protects any passwords you may be using.
+Different Windows logons have different niagara_user_homes, which is by design, it protects any passwords you may be using.
 This also means that sharing backups (and other items) with other users requires some thought.